EnzoAndree/Tutorial-GM-CRG/DeNovoAssembly.md

 	echo 'export PATH=$HOME/pear:${PATH}' >> .bash_profile
 	source .bash_profile

+**Another option is type this in the terminal, but the version installed by this way is NOT the last version:**

+	brew install pear

 Now go to folder demospades, in my case i must type in the terminal this.